Attol8/Python-projects/coffee_machine/README.md

 # Coffee Machine

-Coffee Mahcine is an [Hyperskill](https://hyperskill.org/projects/68?goal=391) Python project that simulates the actions of a coffee machine.
+Coffee Machine is an [Hyperskill](https://hyperskill.org/projects/68?goal=391) Python project that simulates the actions of a coffee machine.

 ## Run the Project